anas-rz/locator-graph/locator_graph/fault_injector/README.md

     echo "------------------------------"  # Visual separator for clarity done
 ```
 5) To perform statistical analysis and killablity check use code in `thresholding.py`.
+In `thresholding.py`, you can change the criteria.
+E.g. for regression models use `loss` instead of accuracy.
+Compare with `val_accuracy` and find killability score.